m1guelpf/Tasks/README.md

-# tasks
+# Tasks
-PHP script to manage tasks and notes
+Simple tasks & notes manager written in PHP, jQuery and Bootstrap using a custom flat file database.